BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 ## Deprecated/Testing Mods

+- `mayhem_1_better_loot.txt` - This was my first mod attempt, actually, and improves the quality of drops in Mayhem 1 (not that it really needed it).
+As I say, not really useful at all, but I've kept it here for my own historical interest.
 - `mission_unlocks.txt` - This is actually partially successful; I can at least set mission reward pools here.
 I'd hoped to also unlock Sanctuary with the first mission load, too, though, which didn't work.
 - `datatable.txt` - Was used to test out how DataTable values interact with the rest of the BVC tuple - turns out that they probably override everything except for BVSC, which gets multiplied at the end as per usual.
+- `free_fabricator.txt` - This actually doesn't do what it *says* it does;
+  it actually just spits out 10 Eridium bars, at a cost of 10 Eridium.
+  Useful!
+(Actually I suppose it *could* be useful to give Eridium to other co-op players.)

+These mods were used for awhile for testing, and a few for doing some Bloody Harvest farming, but they're basically now obsolete (or at least I'll probably not use them again) with my Crader EM-P5 and Back Ham setup:

+- `maggie_super_buff.txt` - Cheat mod which gives the Maggie an absurd amount of damage.
+Mostly just used for testing mods where I don't want to deal with enemies.
+Also turns the Maggie into an Infinity -- doesn't consume ammo.
+- Bloody Harvest-related buffs (for getting the cryo challenge specifically done as easily as possible)
+  - `stalker_super_buff.txt` - Used to take down Captain Haunt pretty quickly for the Haunt-specific challenge.
+May as well use the Maggie buff until the final phase.
+  - `westergun_super_buff.txt` - Probably the easiest way to get the cryo challenge.
+Should tear through practically anything.
+A few Mayhem 3 modifiers stacked together can make it a bit less effective but it'll still perform extremely well.
+  - `snowdrift_super_buff.txt` - Ended up not using it really, but it technically worked for the cryo challenge.
+  - `whispering_ice_slight_buff.txt` - Compared to the other OP mods in this section, the buff is pretty slight here, but it's still more powerful than usual.
+Went a bit overboard with the radius on the grenade; you'll probably get hit by it yourself occasionally.

 ## Failed Attempts